bibbox/app-seeddms/INSTALL-APP.md

 ![SCREEN2](screen-02.jpg)

 * On the next page a form for configuring installation paths will appear.
-Update in the Database settings the password as you specified in the App installtion and make sure to check **Create database tables** and click **Apply**!
+Update in the database settings the password as you specified in the App installation screen and make sure to check **Create database tables** and click **Apply**!

 ![SCREEN3](screen-03.jpg)